 As she thought about her frustrations in the classroom, she asked herself, “So, what am I going to do about it?”

-Selam applied for the part-time Policy Advisor Fellowship, where she built relationships with key education leaders and gained tangible experience while also working full-time.
+Selam applied for the part-time PAF, where she built relationships with key education leaders and gained tangible experience while also working full-time.
 After only a few weeks working with the Donnell-Kay Foundation, they offered her a full-time job as an entrepreneur-in-residence.

 Now, she spends her days working on their ReSchool Colorado initiative, where she engages with the community to rethink how to build the agency of students and families.